Living Room Decorating 101

 Where to Splurge

 The biggest investment in a living room will likely be your sofa and that’s a-okay!
 If you’re going to be sitting on it every single day then it better be comfy.
-Another place we suggest splurging is on secret storage.
+Here’s a deep dive into how we chose our current sofa.
+Another place I suggest splurging is on secret storage.
 Custom built-ins are expensive, but they can make a living room!
 Plus, they’re chock full of storage.
-If you don’t want to install permanent built-ins, then a nice entertainment center is a good idea.
+And if you want to go the DIY route, as we did with our office built-ins, you’ll definitely save some money!

 - Entertainment Center